 Faculty are not required to meet with students who are progressing according to their program track.
 However, an advising meeting may be necessary if a student is not on track for program completion.
-During advising for the students' FINAL semester, the student must bring their application for program completion and the printed program evaluation.
-This is located in self-service.
+While advising for the students' FINAL semester, the student must have submitted their graduation application online.

-The application for graduation can be obtained from the Bailey building.
+The application for graduation can be completed online.